N0K0/TG2020-AI/README.md

-# The Gathering 2020 AI competition: Gaia Edition
+# The Gathering 2020 AI competition: Gaia Edition (Preview edition)

+Note that this is a beta of the final version, towards April the game will be **much** more polished! :)

+The point of this release is to show off the protocol so that everyone that wished may start working.
+We will **not** break any implementation that you are working on right now, but we may add more commands.
+Either for finer control of the vehicle or easier control for more novice players.

 ## What are we going to do?